 International Trade and Capital Flows

-The attractiveness of a global investment may come down to a particular country’s economic robustness, its price stability or interest rates, or the strength of a specific sector or industry, or GDP growth rates, trade policies, demographics, human capital, etc.
+The attractiveness of a global investment may depend on a particular country’s economic robustness, price stability or interest rates, the strength of a specific sector or industry, GDP growth rates, trade policies, demographics, human capital, etc.

-- This reading explores the benefits of international trade and describes the dynamics of trading blocs, common markets, and economic unions.
+- The reading explores the benefits of international trade and describes the dynamics of trading blocs, common markets, and economic unions.

-- Candidates will study how international financial organizations influence and facilitate international trade and the implications of various trade and capital restrictions.
+- The reading also explains how international financial organizations influence and facilitate international trade and the implications of various trade and capital restrictions.

 Currency Exchange Rates